-On May 20, 2021 the Toronto Stock Exchange ("TSX") accepted the Company's notice of intention to commence a Normal Course Issuer Bid ("NCIB"), allowing the Company to repurchase, at its discretion, up to 7.5 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
+On May 20, 2022 the Toronto Stock Exchange ("TSX") accepted the Company's notice of intention to commence a Normal Course Issuer Bid ("NCIB"), allowing the Company to repurchase, at its discretion, up to 7.5 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
 Common shares purchased by the Company are cancelled.
-The program commenced on May 25, 2021 and will terminate on May 24, 2022, or on such earlier date as the Company completes its purchases pursuant to the notice of intention.
-Under this bid, during the year ended December 31, 2021, no shares were repurchased for cancellation.
+The program commenced on May 25, 2022 and will terminate on May 24, 2023, or on such earlier date as the Company completes its purchases pursuant to the notice of intention.
+Under this bid, during the year ended December 31, 2022, 2.5 million shares at an average price of \$23.51 per share were repurchased for cancellation.

-On May 21, 2020 the TSX accepted the Company's notice of intention to commence an NCIB, allowing the Company to repurchase, at its discretion, up to 7.5 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
+On May 20, 2021 the TSX accepted the Company's notice of intention to commence a NCIB, allowing the Company to repurchase, at its discretion, up to 7.5 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
 Common shares purchased by the Company are cancelled.
-The program commenced on May 25, 2020 and was terminated on May 24, 2021, or on such earlier date as the Company completes its purchases pursuant to the notice of intention.
-Under this bid, during the year ended December 31, 2021 and December 31, 2020, no shares were purchased for cancellation.
+The program commenced on May 25, 2021 and was terminated on May 24, 2022, as the Company completed its purchases pursuant to the notice of intention.
+Under this bid, no shares were repurchased for cancellation.

-On May 17, 2019, the TSX accepted the Company's notice of intention to commence an NCIB, allowing the Company to repurchase, at its discretion, up to 7.5 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
-Common shares purchased by the Company were cancelled.
-The program commenced on May 24, 2019 and was terminated on May 23, 2020.
-Under this bid during the year ended December 31, 2020, no shares were purchased for cancellation.
+On May 21, 2020 the TSX accepted the Company's notice of intention to commence a NCIB, allowing the Company to repurchase, at its discretion, up to 7.5 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
+Common shares purchased by the Company are cancelled.
+The program commenced on May 25, 2020 and was terminated on May 24, 2021, as the Company completed its purchases pursuant to the notice of intention.
+Under this bid, no shares were purchased for cancellation.

 The Company entered into an Automatic Share Purchase Plan ("ASPP") with a broker that allows the purchase of common shares for cancellation under the NCIB at any time during predetermined trading blackout periods.
-As at December 31, 2021, an obligation for the repurchase of shares of \$49.1 million (2020: \$29.8 million) was recognized under the ASPP.
+As at December 31, 2022, an obligation for the repurchase of shares of \$30.0 million (2021: \$49.1 million) was recognized under the ASPP.

-20. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT ACTIVITIES
+19. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT